Genre: Contemporary Western Romance

-Beautiful widowed rancher Lee Granger hires Jesse Kincade, a retired PRCA calf roper, as her new hand.
-When Lee finds an unknown girl’s body in one of her pastures, she relies on her law enforcement background to follow clues to the girl’s identity and the trail of the killer.
-As she zeros in on her prey with a bull’s eye on her back, Jesse is all that stands between Lee and the gunman.
+A year after her husband’s death, beautiful Lee Granger is forced to admit she can’t handle running her ranch alone anymore.
+Following a tip from the local gossip, she hires Jesse Kincade, a retired PRCA calf roper, as her new ranch hand.
+Jesse’s looking to buy a ranch of his own and to fulfill his dream of opening a roping school.
+The last thing he needs is to fall for his fiercely independent boss.
+But love happens when you least expect it.
+When Lee finds a girl’s body in one of her pastures, she relies on her law enforcement background to follow clues to the girl’s identity and the trail of the murderer.
+As she zeros in on her prey with a bull’s eye on her back, Jesse is all that stands between Lee and the deadly killer.

 Lee, feeling helpless, gripped Wess’s hand.
 His right arm and leg, now the color of a ripe plum, were swollen twice their normal size.
 Sweat saturated the pillow in a halo around his head.
 She squeezed his fingers.
 "Honey, I'm here."
 From her perch on the side of his bed, she couldn't bear the agony in his crystal blue eyes.
 Eyes that had loved her, laughed with her, and understood her every mood for the past nine years.
 His pain was her pain, and she searched her mind for something—anything she could do to make this more bearable for him.

 Early this morning, he had thrown several blood clots, the angry color and swelling her first clue that something new was wrong with him.
 During his battle with stage IV colon cancer, that devastating villain had spread to his liver and lungs.